Duodenal Switch Surgery

 Returning to Normal Activities

 Patients are usually able to return to work after two weeks, with full recovery in about six weeks.
-Waking is encouraged each day to help promote circulation.
+Walking is encouraged each day to help promote circulation.

 Comparison SADI-S vs. Other Weight Loss Surgeries